Epidemic "momentum" and a conservation law for infectious disease dynamics

+Thus the integral definition of $Y$ \labelcref{eq:re.Y}, together with the renewal equation \labelcref{eq:re}, implies the ODE for $Y$ \labelcref{eq:XYF;Y}.
+Conversely, in \appref{app:y.equiv}, we show that \cref{eq:XYF;Y,eq:re} together imply \cref{eq:re.Y}. \cref{eq:re;yinit} expresses $\yinit$ in terms of the full incidence history, but we show in \appref{app:yinit.from.incinit} that it is sufficient for observations to begin during the exponential growth phase. \cref{eq:re;X} implies that $X(\tau)$ is non-increasing, so \cref{eq:re.Ydot} establishes that if $X(\tauinit)>\xpeak$ and $\FoI(\tauinit)>0$ then $Y$ is maximized for $x=\xpeak$ in the general setting of the \RE.

+Since $Y$ is equivalent to prevalence only in special cases, we need a different term for it.
+Inspired by a physics analogy that we discuss in \cref{sec:physics.analogies}, we refer to $Y$ as the \term{epidemic momentum}.

-Moreover, we show in \methsecref{app:proof.Y.is.epimom} that given the epidemic momentum, we can always recover the \FoItext and incidence.
+Given an assumed or estimated generation interval distribution, and an observed incidence curve, \cref{eq:re.Y} allows us to compute the epidemic momentum throughout time.\footnote{However, doing so requires us to compute an integral over an infinite time domain.
+In a companion paper \cite{EarnPars26_epimom_inference}, where we apply the theoretical results of this paper to observed data, we show that, in practice, finite knowledge of the incidence history is sufficient.} Moreover, we show in \appref[proof-y-recover]{app:y.equiv} that given the epidemic momentum, we can always recover the \FoItext and incidence.
 Thus, momentum is an analytically tractable, explicitly computable quantity that is interchangeable with commonly used descriptors of epidemic dynamics.

+In the remainder of this paper, we exploit the epidemic momentum to uncover generic properties of epidemic models that can be expressed with the \RE \labelcref{eq:re}.
+We obtain new insights and derive new methodologies concerning estimation of the basic reproduction number, the level of population immunity before an epidemic, the proportion of the population infected during an outbreak (the ``final size''), and the relationship between solutions of generic epidemic models and the simple SIR model.